sbt/sbt/src/sphinx/Examples/Quick-Configuration-Examples.rst

     // append -deprecation to the options passed to the Scala compiler scalacOptions += "-deprecation"

-    // define the statements initially evaluated when entering 'console', 'console-quick', or 'console-project' initialCommands := """
+    // define the statements initially evaluated when entering 'console', 'consoleQuick', or 'consoleProject' initialCommands := """
       import System.{currentTimeMillis => now}
       def time[T](f: => T): T = {